 In late August 2020, Il Bacco Restaurant Corp. (“IL Bacco”) filed a class action civil rights lawsuit against Governor Andrew M. Cuomo (“Gov. Cuomo”) and Mayor Bill de Blasio, challenging executive orders curtailing New York City restaurant operations since March 2020.
 The lawsuit includes over 300 restaurants standing with IL Bacco, alleging that the shutdown orders have unfairly prohibited them from conducting business.by barring indoor dining and limiting their services.
 The Plaintiffs seek over $2 billion dollars in damages, as well as a declaratory judgment that the executive orders violate the restaurants’ constitutional rights, and a preliminary injunction enjoining Cuomo from enforcing the shutdown orders or issuing any further shutdowns.

 CDC Eviction Moratorium – Richard Brown and others filed a lawsuit on September 19, alleging the nationwide residential eviction freeze issued by the Centers for Disease Control and Prevention (“CDC”) is unconstitutional.
 The New Civil Liberties Alliance also filed a lawsuit in Georgia – where the CDC is located – on behalf of a landlord from Virginia seeking to halt or overturn the CDC’s eviction moratorium order.
 We will update this blog as more information comes available.

-- Oregon’s Moratorium on Evictions: Governor Kate Brown extended the moratorium on evictions of Oregon residential tenants until December 31.
+- Oregon’s Moratorium on Evictions: Governor Kate Brown extended the moratorium on evictions of Oregon residential tenants in certain circumstances until June 31, 2021.